vickbk/vickbk.github.io/README.md

 # The project includes frontend-mentor projects

-these are found in ./frontendmentor
+These are found in ./frontendmentor